 Pseudonymous Identifiers are unique values that distinguish your browser profile(s) or device(s).
-Pseudonymous Identifiers cannot be linked to you as an individual without technical efforts to add additional information, which Quantcast does not have.
-We do not attempt to link Pseudonymous Identifiers to you as an individual, and we prohibit other parties with whom we share Pseudonymous Identifiers from doing the same.
+Pseudonymous Identifiers cannot reveal your real-life identity without technical efforts to add additional information, which Quantcast does not have or do.
+We do not attempt to link Pseudonymous Identifiers we hold to you as an individual, and we prohibit our service providers/processors to whom we disclose Pseudonymous Identifiers from doing the same.